EYEWITNESS REPORT FROM IRAN

 ernment officials, to outright denunciation of the govern ment.

-and other groups on the fringes of society, to businessmen, the
+unemployed and other groups on the fringes of society, to

-well-to-do, and the educated.
-I do not think I am exaggerating
+businessmen, the well-to-do, and the educated.
+I do not think I am

-when I say that fully 95% of the people oppose the regime in one
+exaggerating when I say that fully 95% of the people oppose the

-form or the other.
-The common demand is the replacement of the
+regime in one form or the other.
+The common demand is the

-regime with one that would give them freedom, that would respect
+replacement of the regime with one that would give them freedom,

-their basic rights, that will provide them with security and the
+that would respect their basic rights, that will provide them with

-rule of law, and that would bring them a democratic system in
+security and the rule of law, and that would bring them a

-which their voices and opinions are heard and respected.
-Most
+democratic system in which their voices and opinions are heard and

-importantly, they would like to see the new gov ernment deal with
+respected.
+Most importantly, they would like to see the new gov

 Iran today is like a pressure cooker.
 Intense economic pressure

-to the verge of uprising.
-As mentioned earlier, the government
+the verge of uprising.
+As mentioned earlier, the government cannot

-cannot count on the Armed Forces or even their own security forces
+count on the Armed Forces or even their own security forces to put

-to put down any rebellion.
-When the uprising occurs, it will not
+down any rebellion.
+When the uprising occurs, it will not take

 Opposition groups and leaders do not need to control any air

-of this mullah regime.
-What is needed is to organize and channel
+shortcomings of this mullah regime.
+What is needed is to organize

-this great energy, to coordinate the people and the groups, so
+and channel this great energy, to coordinate the people and the

-that they can make a united stand, and take united action to make
+groups, so that they can make a united stand, and take united

-tune in to the Farsi program of the VOA [Voice of America], the
+to the Farsi program of the VOA [Voice of America], the BBC, and

-BBC, and Radio Israel.
-Unfortunately, most of the news they hear
+Radio Israel.
+Unfortunately, most of the news they hear about Iran

-about Iran is a rehashing of the official press of the Islamic
+is a rehashing of the official press of the Islamic Republic.
+On

-Republic.
-On occasion, these radios do air short interviews with
+occasion, these radios do air short interviews with some

-some opposition leaders.
-There too, the questions are normally
+opposition leaders.
+There too, the questions are normally quite

 public as a de facto support for the clerical regime.